Injectables & Fillers

 What is a treatment like?

 With a very delicate touch and careful precision, a few tiny injections are made with a small needle in the area you would like treated.
-Dr. Alison will develop a plan specifically for you that will be based on your preference and treatment goals.
+Our Practitioners will develop a plan specifically for you that will be based on your preference and treatment goals.
 The injections are quick and typically not painful.
 However, for sensitive patients, a topical anesthetic may be used to gently numb the treatment area.
 The procedure itself takes no more than 15-20 minutes.
 Our goal is to make you look your best, but not look "done".
 It's true.. you can have botox and still have a very natural look without the wrinkles!

 How long does it take for me to see the benefit?